-Years Ended (amount in thousands) June 26, 2020 June 28, 2019 June 29, 2018 Capital expenditures \$ 51,317 \$ 20,834 \$ 30,535
+Years Ended (amount in thousands) June 25, 2021 June 26, 2020 June 28, 2019 Capital expenditures \$ 48,563 \$ 51,317 \$ 20,834

-Our capital expenditures for fiscal year 2020, fiscal year 2019 and fiscal year 2018 principally related to investment in our new facilities in Thailand and the U.S..
-During fiscal year 2020, we purchased equipment to support the expansion of our manufacturing facilities in Thailand, the PRC and Israel.
+During fiscal year 2021 and fiscal year 2020, we purchased equipment to support the expansion of our manufacturing facilities in Thailand, the PRC and Israel.
 During fiscal year 2019, we purchased additional equipment to continue to support the expansion of our manufacturing facilities in Thailand.
-During fiscal year 2018, we purchased additional equipment to continue to support the expansion of our manufacturing facilities in Thailand and the U. K. During fiscal year 2021, we expect our capital expenditures to increase compared to fiscal year 2020 mainly related to investment in existing and new manufacturing facilities.
+We expect our capital expenditures for fiscal year 2022 to increase compared to fiscal year 2021 mainly related to investment in existing and new manufacturing facilities.